Clinical Trials in India | Clinical Trial Management

 What Are Clinical Trials?

-In India, clinical trials are regulated by the Central Drug Control Organization (CDSCO) to ensure compliance with global standards and moral guidelines.
+In India, the Central Drug Control Organization (CDSCO) regulates clinical trials.
+This ensures they follow global standards and ethical guidelines.

 Why Choose India for Clinical Trials?